 All four prefectural capitals Takamatsu, Matsuyama, Kochi and Tokushima have small regional airports.
 All of these have flights to Tokyo and other major Japanese cities including Osaka, Nagoya, Sapporo, and Fukuoka.

-See our airports list below for links to the English versions of all the airport websites.
+See my airports list below for links to the English versions of all the airport websites.

 If you're driving, Shikoku is connected to Honshu by three bridges: Kobe-Awaji-Naruto Expressway, in the east, Seto-Chūō Expressway (Central Shikoku) and Nishiseto Expressway in the west.
 But beware of toll charges.